spences10/scottspence.com/copy/lets-work-together.md

 **Workshops**

-I offer several workshops to enhance your skill in SvelteKit.
-From creating dynamic web pages and setting up efficient backends to mastering the integration of an API and styling with contemporary tools like Tailwind and DaisyUI.
+I offer several types of workshop to level-up your teams SvelteKit skills.
+From the basics through integration of an APIs and styling with contemporary tools like Tailwind and DaisyUI.

 These workshops offer a comprehensive insight into getting to grips with working with Svelte and SvelteKit.